jackieocham/rest-metrics-data-analysis/README.md

-# sleep-data-analysis
+# Sleep Data Analysis
-EDA on 6 years of self-collected sleep data performed using MySQL, Tableau Goals
+### EDA on 6 years of self-collected sleep data performed using MySQL, Tableau

+Goals
+- import and prepare data from sleep tracking app for analysis
+    - see file `Prepped_Sleep_Data.sql`
 - use SQL querying to answer simple questions about my sleep habits over the years
+    - see file `Univariate_Non-graphical_EDA`
 - use SQL querying to cross-reference other data sets that include additional health info
 - use Tableau to create visulizations of interesting patterns found
 - directly show how my medications and lifestyle treatments have improved my productivity over the years